Haidai-Tech/HaidaiTech.Notificator/Readme.md

 var builder = WebApplication.CreateBuilder(args);

 // Add services to the container.
+In this case, NotificationContextMessage will be used

 builder.Services.AddNotificationContextService();